 Present-buying, wrapping, card-writing and list-making are enjoyed by many people, but that doesn't mean there is not an exhausting level of mental and emotional acrobatics being performed in order to accomplish them.
 That some women enjoy doing 'Christmassy' things does not detract from the fact that many feel it is expected of them.
 It is so ingrained, in fact, that if we forget someone or mismanage our time, the guilt we experience can be acute.

 The social expectations at this time of year run deep and it can be very difficult to alter behaviours.
 It's not always as simple as saying "It's okay Mum, I'll sort the roast potatoes," because Mum still feels the responsibility is on her.
 It always has been.
 And if your potatoes are a roaring success, fantastic, but if you burn them to a crisp, she'll feel as though she has failed and so will begin her emotional labour of apologising.

 There are plenty of ways to share the burden of emotional labour at Christmas.
 Think about what you’re asking people to do – asking your mum to delegate tasks requires her to problem-solve and that’s work, so be proactive.
 Tidy up after yourself.
 Load the dishwasher.
 Shop.
 Make cups of tea.
-And for God’s sake, remember where you put the Sellotape.
+And for God’s sake, remember where you put the sticky tape.

 *Names have been changed